 Public Sydney: Drawing the City by Philip Thalis and Peter John Cantrill.

-The other week, this sketch led me to google a certain UNSW lecturer which lead me to this interesting panel discussion.
+The other week, this sketch led me to google a certain UNSW lecturer which led me to this interesting panel discussion.
 One of the speakers was introduced as the author of this book…and well I knew then that I just had to buy it!
 It was published about 2 years ago but I have never come across it before.
 Here it is next to my current A5 landscape sketchbook…ah!
 It is a long time since I treated myself to a big (expensive) architecture book!

-Note: This blog post is more about architecture/urban planning, than it is about sketching.
+Note: This blog post is more about architecture/urban planning than it is about sketching.

-There are many amazing plan/maps like this one, showing a map of Sydney with the ground floor plan of the public buildings.
+There are many amazing plans/maps like this one, showing a map of Sydney with the ground floor plan of the public buildings.
 I can’t express in words how much just a cursory glance at the book has changed my perception of the city I have lived in all my life.
 There are detailed articles and more drawings for about 60 major public buildings.